PollockCR/CS480Pollock/PA7/README.md

 ------------
 The following features were added beyond project requirements:
 - Option to go from actual data to scaled view (spacebar)
+- Menu lists options for interaction (display can be toggled with m)
+- Displays name of current planet view and current mode

 Ubuntu Dependencies
 -------------------